 Slice the squares while still warm.
 Once cooled, lightly sprinkle with confectioners or icing sugar.
 Serve with a cup of tea!

-I think the original recipe is a tad sweet for my liking because there's a lot of sugar and the cherry pie filling is also sweet.
+The original recipe is a tad sweet for my liking because the cherry pie filling is also sweet so I lessened the sugar by 1/4 cup.
 Feel free to adjust the sweetness to your liking.